- Learning Centre

 - Clients with these symptoms should not be allowed into your office and should be advised to return home.

 - Examine your sick-leave policy to ensure it aligns with public health guidance.
-There should be no disincentive for staff to stay home while sick or isolating.
+There should be no disincentive for staff to stay home while sick or isolating, or anything that encourages people to attend work while sick.

 - Anyone who appears to have acute respiratory illness symptoms (e.g., cough, shortness of breath) upon arrival to the workplace, or becomes sick while at the workplace, should begin isolation at home immediately.